 Are you a serious blogger?

 That’s such a loaded question.
 It’s such a loaded phrase.
-“Serious bloggers only”.
+Serious Bloggers Only.
+Yeesh.

-Staying with the theme of the long-form sales page, Jon Morrow takes us on a solid 10 minute read in this landing page.
+And in staying with the theme of the long-form sales page, Jon Morrow takes us on a solid 10 minute read in this landing page.

 It’s all there.
 Benefits.
 Social proof.
 Frustrations.
 Promises.
 Etc.

-Jon’s optin pages average conversion rates as high as 50%.
+Jon’s opt-in pages average conversion rates as high as 50%.
 He knows what he’s doing.

 It’s not long, but it’s effective.
 If you can create a great video to kick off your landing page, you’re already halfway there.

-There are a lot of coffee drinkers around.
-In fact, over half you reading this have a cup of coffee on your desk right now.
+In fact, more than half of you reading this have a cup of coffee on your desk right now.

 “Brew Better Coffee.
-Pay Grocery Store Prices“
+Pay Grocery Store Prices.”

 Guarantees have a major impact on your conversion rate.
-One online watch seller improved conversions 41% simply by adding a guarantee.
+One online watch seller improved conversions by 41% simply by adding a guarantee.